Modernized Oil & Gas Leasing Protects Taxpayers

-Century-old policies were padding the bottom line of the profitable oil and gas industry, costing taxpayers billions in lost revenue, and leaving us to cover the cleanup.
+Century-old policies are padding the bottom line of the profitable oil and gas industry, costing taxpayers billions in lost revenue, and leaving us to cover the cleanup.

-The new onshore oil and gas rule helps protect taxpayers’ wallets and holds oil and gas companies accountable for paying to clean up after profiting from drilling.
+Time to protect taxpayers’ wallets by more accurately valuing our shared public resources and holding oil and gas companies accountable for paying to clean up after profiting from drilling.
 It’s just common sense.

 Oil and natural gas producers operating on federal land are required to plug their wells and clean up the surrounding sites after production ends.
 To ensure the cleanup of these potentially hazardous and environmentally harmful sites is funded, producers are required to post a bond before they start drilling.
 If a company abandons its wells on a federal lease, or goes bankrupt, the bond is supposed to cover the reclamation expenses.
 However, for leases on federal land, the required bond amounts had not changed in 60 years and failed to cover the full cost of cleanup.